 The Free Rider Problem occurs when there is a good (likely to be a public good) that everyone enjoys the benefits of without having to pay for the good.
-The free rider problem leads to under-provision of a good or service and thus causes a market failure.
+The free rider problem leads to under-provision of a good or service and thus causes market failure.

 The problem occurs because of the failure of individuals to reveal their real or true preferences for the public good through their contributions.
-For example, when a town wants to construct an important bridge, it will ask the people of the town if they will contribute towards the construction costs.
-Everyone says they will and they also know that even if they don’t contribute individually, other people will contribute enough or the local municipality will find a way to pay for the bridge.
+For example, when a town wants to construct a vital bridge, it will ask the people of the town if they will contribute towards the construction costs.
+Everyone says they will, and they also know that even if they don’t contribute individually, other people will contribute enough or the local municipality will find a way to pay for the bridge.
 This means no one will want to contribute towards the building of a bridge because they know that even if they don’t participate in paying for the bridge, someone else will, and the bridge will get built anyway.

 This situation leads to the underproduction of such goods.
 Since these goods are non-rival, it means that they cannot exclude other people from consuming them.
-For example, you cannot prevent anyone utilizing the benefits of a street lamp, even though they haven’t paid for it.
+For example, you cannot prevent anyone from utilizing the benefits of a street lamp, even though they haven’t paid for it.

 Public goods have two characteristics that set them apart; they are non-rival and non-exclusive.
 Non-exclusive means once you provide it for everybody, you can’t stop people from using it.
 And non-rival means that the consumption of the good doesn’t reduce the availability of the good for other people.

 As a result, private firms have no incentive to produce such goods since they can’t make everyone pay for them.

 Wikipedia is another example of the Free Rider problem – few people contribute (financially or otherwise), but everyone gets to use it.

 Example of The Free Rider Problem